jjgonc/IA-Project/README.md

-# IA-Project
-[2021-2022] Artificial Intelligence project about Logistics of Parcel Distribution
+# Artificial Intelligence Project 2021-2022

+Knowledge and reasoning representation system capable of characterizing a universe of speech in the area of parcel distribution logistics and recommending parcel delivery circuits.

+## Final grade: 16.0